shawnduong/02h/net/README.md

 # Computer Networking

-Computer networking is the branch of computer science concerned with the communication of computer devices.
+Computer networking is the branch of computer science concerned with the communication of computer devices between each other.

 The realm of computer networking includes:
 - the research and development of network protocols and technologies;